Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Stability of the Control Scheme

-We prove that our scheme does not introduce any instability in the system, contrary to the bang-bang scheme~\cite{kasisStabilityPowerNetworks2021,kasisStabilityPropertiesPower2023}.
+Previously proposed adaptive inertia schemes generate instabilities in certain circumstances~\cite{kasisStabilityPowerNetworks2021,kasisStabilityPropertiesPower2023} and we first show that our scheme does not introduce any such instability.
 Eq.~\eqref{eq:adaptinertia} cannot be linearized about the synchronous state as the derivative of $|\dot{\omega}|$ is not defined at $\dot{\omega}=0$.
-To examine the linear stability of the system we introduce a small deadband $\varepsilon$ into eq.~\eqref{eq:adaptinertia} without changing the fixed point as follows
+We therefore introduce a small deadband $\varepsilon \ge 0$ into Eq.~\eqref{eq:adaptinertia} without changing the fixed point,